-Note: For detailed information, refer the User Manual of MVS Control Client.
+For details, refer to the User Manual of MVS Control Client.

-- 2. Double click the camera on the device list in Device and Attribute Tree area. - 3.
+- 2. Double click the camera on the device list in Devices and Attributes Tree area. - 3.
 Click the Attributes tab to enter the camera attribute page.

-Note: You can switch the user level as Beginner, Expert or Guru which displays different camera attributes.
+You can switch the user level as Beginner, Expert or Guru which displays different camera attributes.
 For Guru Level, it provides the most comprehensive camera attributes for professional use.
 Here we take Guru Level as an example.

-4. Click the \square icon before each attribute to view and edit the details.
+4. Click the $\square$ icon before each attribute to view and edit the details.